🛀 Quick & Easy Bathroom Updates

-Even with a new ceiling, the bathroom floor can’t hide forever.
-Wood floors are a popular option in most homes today, but homeowners shy away from wood floors in a wet environment such as a bath.
+Bathroom flooring is an important consideration.
+Wood floors are a popular option in most homes today, but many homeowners shy away from wood floors in a wet environment such as a bath.
 Fortunately, it’s possible to have both the warm look of wood and the durability of vinyl today.
 Vinyl planks are available from most home supply stores and come with textured finishes that

 One decorator has experimented with using brown paper bags to create the look of leather or stone on a bathroom floor.
 She suggests tearing off irregular pieces of bag, gluing them to the floor and topping with four to six coats of polyurethane.